- Use of advanced informatics and analytics to accelerate and enhance the sophistication, volume, quality and reproducibility of scientific research

-Associate Director, Community Engagement to Advance Research and Community Health (CEARCH)
+Director, Community Engagement to Advance Research and Community Health (CEARCH)

 Milton "Mickey" Eder, PhD, joined the University’s Family Medicine and Community Health research faculty in 2014 to conduct translational and primary care practice-based research.
 Previously, he served as Director of Research and Evaluation at Access Community Health Network, a large network of Federally Qualified Health Centers in the Chicago area for 10 years.

 His work with Access Community Health Network included multi-site research collaborations, with funding from the NIH and AHRQ.
 He developed policies and practices to organize community-academic research partnerships with a focus on health disparities and patient safety.
 Eder earned his PhD from the Committee on History of Culture, an interdisciplinary program at the University of Chicago.